 9. Our Recruitment and Selection Framework is made up of five elements.

 10. Not all of the elements are relevant to every role and will vary depending on the level and type of role.
-You should ensure you read the Job Specification and Information for Applicants carefully to see what elements are required for the specific role you are applying for.
+You should ensure you read the Candidate Information Booklet carefully to see what elements are required for the specific role you are applying for.
 There is further information regarding each of the elements in the Recruitment and Selection Framework, which will give you more information about what and how you can demonstrate specific requirements.

 11. We assess applicants in a number of different ways, depending on the type of role and level you are applying for.
 Using a range of assessment methods helps us to more accurately match people to the requirements of the role.
 For example, you will be asked to complete an application form, which will help us assess your experience and/or technical qualifications.